robgonnella/releasaurus/book/src/configuration.md

 ### `prerelease`

-Optional prerelease identifier for creating pre-release versions (e.g., alpha, beta, rc).
-Can be configured globally or per-package.
+Optional prerelease configuration for creating pre-release versions (e.g. alpha, beta, rc).
+You can configure a global default and override it per package.

 **Configuration Priority:** Package config > Global config